 - Abuse of substances

-- Resentment of Patients or Doctors: Holding grudges against, avoiding, or being condescending toward certain colleagues and patients
+- Resentment of patients or doctors: Holding grudges against, avoiding, or being condescending toward certain patients and colleagues

 What Causes Nurse Burnout?

 According to the results of a survey of nurses by Incredible Health, a leading factor that contributes to nurse turnover appears to be burnout.
 A survey and analysis conducted by Nursing CE Central in July 2021 sheds light on these causes of nurse burnout: